 - Target: people ages 18–24 interested in working in a team environment completing intense projects that respond to regional challenges and needs, such as disaster response.

-- Activities include: trainings on first aid, CPR, public safety, firefighting and other topics.
+- Activities include: training on first aid, CPR, public safety, firefighting and other topics.
 Members should be willing to relocate throughout the country with their teams for project assignments throughout their service commitment.